-Anxiety is a quite common experience in our world of data overload, and an ever-increasing pace of life.
-Feeling ill-equipped to deal with the world around us or experiencing our surroundings as hostile and dangerous can be a source of anxiety.
-Another cause can be, for example, a traumatic event we had to live through.
-As common as the experience of anxiety may be, it seems to be even more familiar to gay men.
-Growing up in a world that for the most part still deems LGBT community as inappropriate, shameful, damaged, etc., many of us had to keep a big secret.
-Growing up gay, we feared that if our friends and family knew the nature of our attraction and desire, our life as we know it would be over.
+Anxiety seems to be even more prevalent among gay men and the LGBTQI+ community.
+Growing up in a world that, for the most part, still deems LGBTQI+ folks as inappropriate, shameful, damaged, etc., many of us had to keep a big secret.
+Growing up gay, we feared rejection, abandonment, and retaliation by our friends and family if they found out the nature of our attraction and desire.
 The fear of losing the love and support of our family and friends was a palpable presence during the formative years of many gay men in our community.
-If this is not anxiety provoking, I don’t know what is.
+If this is not anxiety-provoking, I don’t know what is.

 What causes anxiety?

 Finally, the Physical plane includes everything around us that can be experienced through our five senses, as well as our physical body.
-Physical plane is a manifestation of 3 higher non-physical planes (Spiritual, Mental and Emotional) into the tangible 3D reality.
-Attending to the non-physical aspects of our being through psychotherapy, counseling, personal growth and spiritual practices will ultimately reflect on the Physical plane and physiological balance will be restored.
+The physical plane is a manifestation of 3 higher non-physical planes (Spiritual, Mental, and Emotional) into the tangible 3D reality.
+Attending to the non-physical aspects of our being through psychotherapy, counseling, personal growth, and spiritual practices will ultimately reflect on the Physical plane and physiological balance will be restored.